Missouri Sports Betting 2023: When Will Missouri Sportsbooks Launch?

 Additional Operators

 In addition to the aforementioned operators, two more of the rising sports gambling brands already have a physical foothold in the state.
-Bally's Kansas City and the three Penn Entertainment-operated casinos will likely open the door for Bally Bet and the Penn-owned Barstool Sportsbook.
+Bally's Kansas City and the three Penn Entertainment-operated casinos will likely open the door for Bally Bet and the Penn-owned ESPN BET.

 Can you Sports Bet in Missouri?

-No, you can not bet on sports in Missouri.
+No, you can not sports bet in Missouri.
 Sports betting in MO is prohibited by law.
-If you're looking for an explanation of how to bet on sports in Missouri, you can (politely) contact Jefferson City and get in touch with your state representative and state Senator.
+If you're looking for an explanation of how to bet on sports in Missouri, you can (politely) contact Jefferson City and get in touch with your state representative and Senator.
 When Missouri sportsbooks are legal, we'll be happy to help get you started.

 How to Bet on Sports in Missouri